NM-Games/super-splash-bros-2/README.md

   - [-] The performer will even get more damage from the fall.
   - [-] There is a small chance that the performer will phase through a platform, causing them to fall into water, wasting their squash.
 - **Shield**
   Shields protect the performer from enemy attacks.
 Shields can be recognized by a black and white circle around a player.
+This superpower lasts for 10 seconds.
   - [+] Shields protect players against any kind of damage, and they also prevent the knockback.
   - [-] Shields do not protect players against falling into water, unlike spawn protection.
   - [-] Shields significantly slow down players.
 - **Invisibility**
   Makes the performer invisible for all players!
 The performer itself will remain slightly visible on their own device.
+This superpower also lasts for 10 seconds.
   > In Local mode, the performer will become completely invisible because everyone plays on the same device.
 Be extra careful with your movements!
   - [+] No one can see you (coming).
   - [-] Other projectiles fired by you will not become invisible.
 - **Knockback**
-  When using regular attacks, the knockback will be tripled.
+  When using regular attacks, the knockback will be tripled for 10 seconds.
   - [+] Significantly improves the basic attack, which is always available and has the shortest cooldown.
   - [-] Does not apply to rockets and other attacks.
 - **Power Jump**
-  Power Jumps will multiply jump forces of the performer by 1,5.
+  Power Jumps will multiply jump forces of the performer by 1,5 for 10 seconds.
   - [+] It makes dodging rockets easier.
   - [-] You have to be more patient before you are on the ground again.
 - **Life Mender**